bevanlewis/What-I-Learned/JavaScript/Booleans.md

 | ?        | Ternary operator (condition ? true : false) |

 ## Logical Operators

+Logical operators are used to combine or negate boolean values.

 | Operator | Description |
 | -------- | ----------- |